troclaux/notes/leetcode.md

 ### 202 happy number

-- If you want to separate the digits of a number in a list, you can convert the number to a string and `.append(int(char))` into the list
+- if you want to separate the digits of a number in a list, you can convert the number to a string and `.append(int(char))` into the list

 ```python
 n = 223 => digits = [2, 2, 3]